daneenec/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

 Duration: 20 minutes

-In this exercise, you will restrict traffic between tiers of n-tier application by using network security groups and application security groups.
+In this exercise, you will restrict traffic between tiers of an n-tier application by using network security groups and application security groups.

 ### Task 1: Create application security groups